 - I like that it is a roll-top backpack.

 - Granite Gear should add Velcro to the edge of the roll-top sleeve.
 It would make it tighter and easier to close.

-- The roll-top needs to have the ability to buckle the ends to the backpack to snug it down.
+- The roll-top needs to be able to buckle the ends to the backpack to snug it down.

 - The Sternum strap is hard to clip closed.

-- The large mesh pocket on the backpack's back needs to be a little larger to allow for more airflow.
+- The large mesh pocket on the backpack’s back needs to be larger to allow more airflow.
 It would also make it easier to hold larger Dyneema tarp-tent shelters.